koobies/tacctut-vs/docs/Getting Started Section/Containers Tutorial.rst

 Containers Tutorial
 ===================

 Docker is a platform for developing, shipping, and running applications inside containers.
 Containers are lightweight, portable, and ensure that applications run consistently across different environments.
-However, since we will be working on TACC's HPC systems, this tutorial will be using Apptainer.
+TACC already has an excellent resources for [building containers at TACC](https://containers-at-tacc.readthedocs.io/en/latest/).
+Our goal with this introduction is to do a quick review of this tutorial with emphasis on AI/ML applications.
+If you are new to containers, we highly suggest you review the containers tutorial first.
+In this tutorial, we will review key concepts about containers at TACC as well as review how to utilize based gpu enabled containers at TACC.

 What is a Docker Image?
 -----------------------